-2) Responsibilities table
+2) Responsibilities Table

-The responsibilities table is a tool that lets you visualize the 4 levels of “responsibility”.
+The responsibilities table is a tool that lets you visualize the 4 levels of responsibility.
 Either your collaborative tool includes these levels, or you can use an office application solution (Excel) integrated into your collaborative platform.

-(R) Responsible: guarantor for the accomplishment of the task package.
-They play a part themselves and/or may delegate all or part of the tasks
+(R) Responsible: Guarantor for the accomplishment of the task package.
+They play a part themselves and/or may delegate all or part of the tasks.

-(P) Participant: they carry out the work package
+(P) Participant: They complete the work package.

 From the task organization chart, copy the work packages into the left-hand column, then on each line indicate the various stakeholders in the tasks.
 For example: